How the world’s powers are fighting over a melting Arctic

 An icebreaker solution

-One way to add to the icebreaker fleet would be to have allies jointly procure and operate icebreakers, while each still builds up its own fleet.
+One way to add to the icebreaker fleet would be to have allies jointly procure and operate icebreakers while each still builds up its own fleet.

 For example, the Biden administration could collaborate with NATO allies to create a partnership modeled on NATO’s Strategic Airlift Capability of C-17 airplanes.
 The airlift program, started in 2008, operates three large transport planes that its 12 member nations can use to quickly transport troops and equipment.

 A similar program for icebreakers could operate a fleet under NATO—perhaps starting with icebreakers contributed by NATO countries, such as Canada, or partner countries, such as Finland.
-Like the Strategic Airlift Capability, each member country would purchase a percentage of the shared fleet’s operating hours based on their overall contributions to the program.
+As with the Strategic Airlift Capability, each member country would purchase a percentage of the shared fleet’s operating hours based on their overall contributions to the program.

 U.S. Defense Secretary Lloyd Austin announced a step toward more of this kind of collaboration on June 9, 2021, with plans to establish a new Center for Arctic Security Studies, the sixth Department of Defense Regional Center.
 The centers focus on research, communications, and collaboration with partners.